-VaRank takes also several argument as options to the command line that are detailed in section 6 ("USAGE / OPTIONS").
-The different arguments can be passed either on the command line or using a specific file named "configfile" that needs to be put in the same directory as the input VCF files.
+VaRank takes also several arguments as options to the command line that are detailed in section 7 ("USAGE / OPTIONS").
+The different arguments can be passed on either the command line or using a specific file named "configfile" that needs to be put in the same directory as the input VCF files.
 An example of configfile is provided in the VaRank installation directory.